 The Mixer option activates voice input from all channels by default.
 Make sure to set all channels to mute (IIII) if you do not want voice input.

-- 3. Make adjustments to Wave, SW Synth, Front, Rear, Subwoofer, CD volume, Mic volume, Line Volume, and Stereo mix by clicking the control tabs and dragging them up and down until you get the desired levels. - 4.
-Click extension to effect the Mixer settings and exit.
+3. Make adjustments to Wave, SW Synth, Front, Rear, CD volume, Mic volume, Line Volume, and Stereo mix, etc. by clicking the control tabs and dragging them up and down until you get the desired levels.